This post contains affiliate links.

 Tzatziki with a bunch of fruits and veggies.

 Tzatziki can be served in so many ways!
-I use it as a dip (like for pita chips or sliced veggies), as a spread in gyros, or as a salad dressing.
+I use it as a dip on veggie trays or for spanakopita, as a spread into chickpea gyros, or use it as a sauce in veggie-loaded wraps.

 Tzatziki Sauce Recipe (5 Minutes)